linkion/class-reservation/README.md

 ## Project Introduction
 Seeing the slowness of registering for classes, we figured, hey, what if we were to write it in Rust?
 And that's this project.
 We're not expecting this to be used in any capacity by the school, this'll be a proof of concept of using WASM and the power of Rust to make a performant class registration system.

+**Due to time constraints**, we're switching from a class reservation to a dorm room reservation.
+Since a class reservation has a lot more features that are to be expected, and without those features the project would feel incomplete.

 ## Technical Information
 **Frontend**